1.3.1 Food system interactions with the environment

 1.3.3 Food systems as a cause of other environmental problems

-Without action, increased demand for food, and in particular for resource-intensive food such as meat, will lead to significant and continued biodiversity losses.
-This would primarily arise from agricultural expansion into new areas to grow crops (often to feed livestock), from the creation of new pasture lands, and encroachment on and fragmentation of ecosystems.
+Without action, increased demand for food, and in particular for resource-intensive foods such as meat, will lead to significant and continued biodiversity losses.
+This would primarily arise from agricultural expansion into new areas to grow crops (often to feed livestock); from the creation of new pasture lands; and from the encroachment on and fragmentation of ecosystems.
 Note that a degree of uncertainty exists around population growth, demand for food, and how food production responds to these changes.
 For discussions about expected population change, see later in this chapter and Chapter 4 and Chapter 7.

 Fish stocks are under increasing pressure